How to Share the Gospel With a Satanist

-Sid doesn't believe in absolute truth, so he sees the Bible as a book full of myths and lies designed to keep people from enjoying life.
+Satanists don’t believe in absolute truth, so they sees the Bible as a book full of myths and lies designed to keep people from enjoying life.

 About the Afterlife:

-Sid is not sure whether there is an afterlife or not, and if there is, it won't have places like heaven and hell, and Satan will have ultimate victory.
-Sid is much more concerned with getting as much pleasure out of this life than worrying about the next.
+They are not sure whether there is an afterlife or not, but if there is, it won’t have places like heaven and hell, and Satan will have ultimate victory.
+Most Satanists are much more concerned with getting as much pleasure out of this life than worrying about the next.

-Sid's whole life focuses on sinning, so he definitely doesn't see a need to be 'saved' from anything.
+A Satanist’s whole life focuses on sinning, so they definitely don’t see a need to be ‘saved’ from anything.